Ploughshares: History

 In 1970 DeWitt Henry, a Harvard Ph.D. student, and Peter O'Malley, an Irish expatriate, decided to create a literary journal to fill a void they felt existed in the literary scene in Boston.
 Upon realizing that they and their supporters would never be able to agree on a specific editorial outlook for the magazine, the co-founders decided that the position of editor would be a rotating one.
 As a result, a majority of Ploughshares issues have been edited by various members of the community, giving the journal a unique and constantly changing voice.

 The first issue was published in September 1971.

 The magazine soon became recognized as a home for talented new writers.
 Some of the writers whose first or early works have appeared in Ploughshares are: Russell Banks, Ethan Canin, Raymond Carver, David Foster Wallace, John Irving, Thomas Lux, Sue Miller, Tim O'Brien, Jayne Anne Phillips, Robert Pinsky, and Mona Simpson.

 In later years it has gone on to publish some of the leading voices in contemporary literature, including Stephen King, Toni Morrison, Sharon Olds, Louise Gluck, Haruki Murakami, Annie Proulx, Alice Munro, Joy Williams, Mark Strand, Jennifer Egan, and Lydia Davis.

 In 1988, Ploughshares became affiliated with Emerson College.
 Author Don Lee subsequently became Editor-in-Chief, a role he held until 2007.
 Nine years after becoming affiliated with Emerson, Ploughshares received the first of three large grants from the Wallace–Reader's Digest Funds.
 Thereafter came rapid growth, state-of-the-art computers, a new design, and aggressive marketing campaigns.

 In 2008, Ladette Randolph became Editor-in-Chief.
 The quality of the magazine's content remains the same, though its appearance has changed to reflect its firm place in today's literary world after launching the blog in 2009, Ploughshares launched its Solos series in 2012; the first.

 Ploughshares Solos Omnibus, collecting the first nine Solos in a print volume, was published in 2013.
 Also that year, all back issues of Ploughshares were made available in digital formats.
 In 2018, Ploughshares made available its robust archives via an online archive subscription, and converted the Ploughshares Solos Omnibus into a fall issue.

 Journal

 Ploughshares publishes issues four times per year.
-Two of these issues—one, prose only; the other; a mix of poetry and prose—are guest-edited by prominent members of the literary community.
-The other two issues—one, a mix of poetry and prose; the other, longform prose, are edited by staff editors.
+Two of these issues—one is only prose while the other is a mix of poetry and prose—are guest-edited by prominent members of the literary community.
+The other two issues—one, a mix of poetry and prose; the other, longform prose--are edited by staff editors.